pranscript/git_cheatsheet/README.md

 git add start.txt	// To add the file from working directory to staging area and is ready to be commited.
 Now git is tracking the file git commit -m "First commit message"	// To commit the changes with a commit message git push origin master	// to push the local repository to remote repository.
 Remote name "origin".
-Branch name is "master"
+Branch name is "master" git remote add origin URL  // URL copied from github is set as the origin
 ```

 #Part 2